fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> But Fredrik, in this age and time.
-Is there not every tendency that a code base in vanilla Javascript is tending to Legacy code.
-And also, developers grow, leave, retire.
-New developers now tend to love new tools even though they can work with old ones.

-> What motivates you to create these videos?

-> Fredrik are there any dangers on making friends with coligues?

-> Thanks, can you tell us the way to seniority without joining a team, in some countries we haven't the chance to join tech companies, we work only as freelancing?
-Thanks in advance.

-> Hello Fredrik, I am one of your YouTube viewers and I found your email by going to your GitHub from a link in one of your videos.
-I'm hoping that you could help me figure out the likelihood of being given a test on my next interview for a front end position.
-The company is in another state so the job would be remote.
-Because of this, my first interview was with the HR person online using Google Meets and all further interviews would be online.
-I was given a test to create a micro-site with Vue and Node.
-After I had completed the test, I got a response back for another interview this Friday.
-I was told that this interview would be more technical and that I would be speaking with the director of programming, head of the backend team, and head of the front end team.
-My tip from HR was to be prepared to talk about my knowledge with Vue, Node, and Express; however, I'm not sure if I should be prepared for coding tests on the spot during the interview.
-Do you think completing the take home would've shown them enough of my abilities to not give any more coding challenges or is that something I should expect during this second interview?
-Thanks for your time and I look forward to any response,-Albert Valdes

 ### Misc

 ## Pending tutorials

 > Thanks Fredrik!
 I'd love more examples of improving things for others & providing value:)

-> Would you like to go over how'd you design a simple REST API (fp or oop doesn't matter) without using mongoose or an ORM?
-Just raw SQL with queries.
-How would you design a service?
-How would you test it?
-Cheers

-> Hi Fredrik, can you make a video on how to  improve debugging skills.
-I am from Java background and wanted to improve this skill set.
-There are things that come with time but wanted to know what is the correct approach to debugging.

-> (Related to this, could you do an episode on proper error handling?
-Would appreciate it; I read a lot about this right now and there are many different opinions from senior people.
-Some say throw, some say never throw.
-Some say use Either monads.
-Some say always return undefined or null.
-Some say do all of these depending on context.
-Etc...
-I would love some rules and best practices. 🙃)

 > Can you make a video about loading fonts?